 After much negotiations regarding studio location, site transmission links & setting up a new association, the members of both Oldchurch & Harold Wood Hospital Radio came together creating Bedrock, making it a new registered charity on 22nd June 2002.

-During the studio construction, Bedrock were being plugged into the new bedside TV systems, run by Premier Telesolutions, with Hospital Radio being Channel One as part of the FREE entertainment offered.
+During the studio construction, Bedrock were being plugged into the new bedside TV systems, run by Premier Telesolutions, with hospital radio being on channel one as part of the free entertainment offered.

 By 2009 the new studio & Premier were operational and programmes commenced broadcasting at Queen’s Hospital.

-To celebrate our new studios and to re-launch broadcasting in our new home at Queen’s, our studio was officially opened by HRH Duchess of Cornwall, Camilla on January 22, 2009.
+To celebrate our new studios and to re-launch broadcasting in our new home at Queen’s Hospital, our studio was officially opened by HRH Duchess of Cornwall, Camilla on January 22, 2009.

 A whole host of volunteers past & present where invited to celebrate the re-launch Bedrock.
 In honour of our royal opening, the studio has been named “The Cornwall Suite”.